Well-posedness and singularity formation for the Kolmogorov two-equation model of turbulence in 1-D: Proof of the main results

 For notational convenience, throughout all this subsection we adopt the following convention: if $\big(f_\veps\big)_{\varepsilon > 0}$ is a sequence of functions in a normed space $X$, such that $\big(f_\veps\big)_{\veps>0}$ is \emph{bounded} in $X$, we simply write $\big(f_\veps\big)_{\veps > 0} \subset X$.

 \paragraph{Construction of approximated solutions.} To construct solutions to system \eqref{eq:kolm} under the assumptions of Theorem \ref{t:local}, the first step is to remove the singularity created by the possible vanishing of the mean turbulent kinetic energy $k$.
+At the same time, we will also regularise the initial datum, in order to get smooth approximate solutions, for which the computations performed in Section \ref{s:a-priori} are fully justified.